stbrenner/gtest_mem/README.md

 gtest_mem
 =========

-Memory leak detector for Google Test.
+Memory leak detector for Google Test on Windows.

 How to use
 ----------